ObelardO/TSS/README.md

 • Various tweens for opening and closing objects

-• Path module sets objects movement trajectory
+• Path module sets objects movement trajectory (nested path support)

 • State machine module lets to group all the objects with tweens control their state